Many in stock

 - Improved arrow flight.
 A tapered arrow will recover from paradox more quickly if there is less weight or mass at the tail.

-- Extreme forward of center shaft mid-point.
+- Heavy front of center .
 When set up correctly, a tapered arrow will move the balance point forward, offering improved stability.

 All our tapered shafts are premium quality.
 They are hand-tapered back 10″ and hand-spined in 5# increments, with grain-weight matched to 10 grains.
 Available in 40# to 95# weights in 11/32 diameter.
 Please call us if your spine weight is over 70#.
 Available as a dozen only.